 Icon Lifesaver® Systems, Ltd.

-This is a portable container to store treat dirty water through ultrafiltration.
+A portable container to store and treat dirty water through ultrafiltration.

 USA, UK, Worldwide

 Online price: 299.95 USD.
 The price for a pallet of 56 Jerrycans is 101,82 USD (£82) Converted on Juy 16 2019 per unit available only to registered charities and NGO’s.
 Interview with representative.